ccb60/NEP_OA/README.md

 is to release raw data and data analysis code whenever possible to allow others to review, critique, learn from, and build upon CBEP science.

-# Archive Structure
+# Archive Structure.
- CBEP data analysis repositories are usually divided into from two to four sub-folders.
+- **Original Data**.
+Original data, with a "DATA_SOURCES.md" file that documents data sources. *DATA IN THIS FOLDER IS AS ORIGINALLY PROVIDED.*

-- Original Data.
-Original data, with a "DATA_SOURCES.md" or "READ ME.txt" file that documents data sources. *DATA IN THIS FOLDER IS AS ORIGINALLY PROVIDED.*
+- **Complete NEP Data** Additional Original data, with a "DATA_SOURCES.md" file that documents data sources. *DATA IN THIS FOLDER IS AS ORIGINALLY PROVIDED.*

 - **Derived Data**.
 Data derived from the original raw data.
 Includes R notebooks that embody data transformation and reorganization, along with CSV files containing data used elsewhere in the repository.

-- **Complete NEP Data**.
-Contains data from all NEPs included in the study, as well as code to separate ehat file into smaller files, and a long R Markdown file documenting our current understanding of temperature dependence of pCO~2~.
+- **Temperature_Dependence**.
+Contains a long R Markdown file documenting my current understanding of temperature dependence of pCO~2~.
 The R Markdown document produced a PDF summary, also stored here.

 - **Analysis**.
 Contains R Notebooks proceeding through one approach to analysis of pCO~2~ data using generalized additive mixed models (GAMMs).
 GAMMs are well suited to this problem, as they easily integrate non-linear terms, and properly address the high serial autocorrelation common in data from automated sensors.
-FIles presented here walk through a simplified GAMM analyses of pCO~2~ data.
+Files presented here walk through a simplified GAMM analyses of pCO~2~ data.
 The files are a subset of analyses we conducted.
-Other analyses follow similar methods, looking at differnet dependent variables (temperature corrected pCO~2~ and pH) and more complex models incorporating a richer set of nonlinear and interaction terms.
+Other analyses follow similar methods, looking at different dependent variables (temperature corrected pCO~2~ and pH) and more complex models incorporating a richer set of nonlinear and interaction terms.
 Additional analysis examples can be found in our CBEP_OA Github repository.

 -  **Analysis_Daily**.
 Contains files related to analysis of, or preparation of graphics from, daily summaries of hourly pCO~2~ and pH data.
 Analysis and graphics focus on diurnal range and daily medians.
+One file, `Diurnal Range Graphics All NEPs.Rmd` analyses data from all the NEPs with available data from the EPA study.

 # Summary of Data Sources
-Data was either derived from CBEP OA data analyzed as part of our 2020 State of the BAy report, or e-mailed to Curtis C. Bohlen by Nick Rosenau of the U.S.
+Data was either derived from CBEP OA data analyzed as part of our 2020 State of the Bay report, or e-mailed to Curtis C. Bohlen by Nick Rosenau of the U.S.
 Environmental Protection Agency (EPA), who was coordinating an effort to compare carbonate chemistry in National Estuary Waters.